Can you get a home equity loan on investment or rental property?

 The requirements for home equity loans for investment properties and rentals vary by lender.
 But they tend to be tougher than those on loans securitized by residences.
 Basically, you’re getting into business-loan territory.
 In general, you can expect to need:

 Lenders may also look at the property’s income-generating record.
 If it has a history of a steady, positive cash flow and high occupancy, that’s a plus.
-In contrast, if it’s had multiple vacancies and no income within a short time period, that can be a potential red flag for lenders.
+In contrast, if it has a high turnover rate and long stretches of no income, that can be a potential red flag for lenders.

-HELOC or home equity loan: Which is better when tapping equity on an investment property?
+HELOC or home equity loan: Which is better when tapping investment property equity?

 Deciding between a home equity line of credit (HELOC) and a home equity loan for tapping equity on an investment property depends on various factors, including your financial goals, risk tolerance, and specific circumstances.
 Here’s a comparison of the two products in a nutshell: